 In every manufacturing industry, neutrons are underutilized for nondestructive testing due to accessibility issues.
 Currently, the primary sources for neutron imaging are nuclear reactors that have been set up for research purposes and can be “rented out” by manufacturers for testing.
 There are only a handful of them in the entire United States and they are primarily run by universities and graduate students.
 They are powerful, but difficult to use.
 Since their primary objective is research, the owners of these reactors have few resources to allocate to commercial applications.

 Over the past few years, Phoenix has developed neutron generators powerful enough to provide more than enough neutrons for neutron imaging, providing a convenient and more accessible alternative to reactor-based radiography.
-With our one-stop neutron and X-ray CT imaging facility, the Phoenix Neutron Imaging Center (PNIC), set to start accepting orders from clients in Q2 2020, we aim to drive more usage of N-ray throughout the nondestructive testing community, especially among NDT professionals who work with the auto industry.
+With our one-stop neutron and X-ray CT imaging facility, the Phoenix Neutron Imaging Center (PNIC), we aim to drive more usage of N-ray throughout the nondestructive testing community, especially among NDT professionals who work with the auto industry.

 Neutron Imaging in the Auto Industry Today and Beyond